lappemic/.dotfiles/README.md

 ## Current Contents

+- **.bash_profile**: Custom settings for my Bash environment.
+- **.bashrc**: Configuration for interactive Bash shells.
+- **.git**: Directory containing Git configuration and attributes.
-- `.oh-my-zsh`: Custom themes and plugins for the Oh My Zsh framework.
+- **.oh-my-zsh**: Custom configurations for Oh My Zsh, a framework for Zsh.
-- `.vim`: Initial Vim configuration settings.
+- **.profile**: General shell settings, used when logging in.
+- **.ssh**: Secure Shell (SSH) configuration directory, including keys and other configurations.
+- **.vimrc**: Configuration file for Vim, containing settings, plugins, and customizations.
-- `.zshrc`: Basic Zsh configuration with a few aliases and environment variables.
+- **.zshrc**: Zsh configuration file with custom settings, aliases, and more.

 ## Installation